xrdocs/ncs5500/_tutorials/2020-12-21-y-1564-sadt-on-ncs-part1.md

 - Packet Size
   - Fixed size (range)
   - EMIX pattern (defined in Y.1564)
+- Destination MAC
+- Information Rate (IR)
+  - Committed Information Rate (CIR)
+  - Excess Information Rate (EIR) only for color aware generation: (IR-CIR)
+- Duration of the test
+  - 1 -1440 (minutes)

+The source MAC for generated traffic flow is taken from the interface on which Y.1564 profile is attached.
+Destination MAC address can be specified while starting an Y.1564 test.

 The following table shows the packet size for Y.1564 SADT on the NCS platforms.

 |a | b | c | d | e | f | g | h | u |
 |64 | 128 | 256 | 512 | 1024 | 1280 | 1518 | MTU | user defined |

+### Measurement Statistics
+Y.1564 defines various parameters that can be measured on the DUT, which in turn related to the performance indicators of the service like throughput and latency.
+These parameters help in validating the committed SLA for the provisioned service.
+Cisco NCS 500 and NCS 5500 routers support the measurement of the following statistical parameters:
+- Frame Loss
+- Frame Loss Ratio (FLR)
+- Frame Delay (FD)
+  - Min
+  - Max
+  - Average
+Measurement of Frame Delay Variation (Jitter) is not supported.
+The above parameters are computed over a test duration which is configurable under the SAT profile  in the range of 1 minutes to 1440 Minutes (24 Hour).